fun4seb/GitNotes/2019 ~ Fall/SOCI 225/SOCI225 - Final Notes.md

 ## Film Context: Slumdog Millionare
 - Based on a novel (“Q&A” by Swarup)
-- Portrayal of the global south BUT through a western lens!
+- Portrayal of the Global South BUT through a western lens!
 This created different reactions in western audiences and indian audiences - ethnocentrism and anthropological lens
 - Power imbalances in neoliberal globalized context
 - Ethical issues: the children in the film are real children living in slums; they were underpaid even though the movie made enormous profits